-- NTI DriveBackup!
+- If you are running Windows 98/Me then you may click on the "Create Startup Disk..." button if you need to create a Windows Startup diskette before continuing with the Emergency Recovery Wizard. - NTI DriveBackup!
 TM will read the systems files necessary to create a bootable Recovery Disc before continuing on to the next page.
-These files are saved by DriveBackup! as a bootable image file that may be used during future backups. - This page is only displayed if you selected the Restore from SCSI drive option on the previous page (Windows NT/2000/XP). - This page may be bypassed if you have previously created a bootable Recovery Disc and answered "Yes" to the prompt to use the existing bootable image file.
+These files are saved by DriveBackup! as a bootable image file that may be used during future backups. - This page is only displayed if you selected the Restore from SCSI drive option on the previous page. - This page may be bypassed if you have previously created a bootable Recovery Disc and answered "Yes" to the prompt to use the existing bootable image file.